leandronsp/marionette-boilerplate/README.md

 And the Browser will open the coverage in HTML format.

-Integration Testing
+End to End Testing
 ------------
 By calling :

-	$ gulp test:integration
+	$ gulp test:e2e

-Protractor will run a selenium driver and execute the scenarios under `spec/integration/**/*.coffee`.
+Protractor will run a selenium driver and execute the scenarios under `spec/e2e/**/*.coffee`.

 Contribution
 ---------------